-Turmeric is an important medicinal plants that has been used by Indians and other south-east countries from many centuries as a condiment for food preparation.
+Turmeric is an important medicinal plants that has been used by Indians and other south-east countries for many centuries as a condiment for food preparation.

-It was and is been used as a natural cosmetic to protect skin from infections, acne, skin blemishes etc.
+It was and is used as a natural cosmetic to protect skin from infections, acne, skin blemishes, etc.

 Indian system of medicine Ayurveda indicates turmeric to have many skin and other disease healing properties.

 Turmeric has many health benefits and also used frequently as a cosmetic due to its characters like anti-septic, anti-oxidant and also skin colorant.

 To decrease the pigmentation of the skin, it is advised to blend turmeric with natural anti-oxidants like lemon juice or cucumber, then repeatedly apply on pigmented spots and rinse after a couple of minutes.

 Application of a slurry made of turmeric and sandalwood powder using water decrease the appearance of acne.

 Constant cleansing can minimize excess facial and other region hair growth with turmeric slurry.

 It is a good antiseptic for application on burns, cuts and also on bruises as it decreases the tendency of inflammation

 Turmeric is shown to possess prominent anti-cancer properties in recent scientific & medical research.
 It is under process to see if it can be used as a conventional safe anti-cancer drug for treatment in humans.